MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/get-support.md

 - [Knowledge Center](https://azure.microsoft.com/resources/knowledge-center/)

 ## Partner support resources for Azure Stack HCI
-Azure Stack HCI Integrated System solution hardware from your preferred hardware partner supports enterprise deployment of the operating system.
-Solution hardware arrives with the operating system preinstalled, and the hardware supports using Windows Admin Center to deploy and update drivers and firmware from the hardware manufacturer.
+Azure Stack HCI Integrated System solution hardware from your preferred hardware partner arrives with the operating system preinstalled with the latest drivers and firmware from the hardware manufacturer.

 To learn more about Integrated System partners and their solutions and support offerings, see the [Azure Stack HCI Catalog](https://azure.microsoft.com/products/azure-stack/hci/catalog/).